svirant/ClownCar/README.md

 The new Web UI allows you to live update the Consoles and gameID table.
 You no longer have to reflash for changes.
 You can also now import and export your config if anything were to happen and you need to rebuild.

+The "S0" options are now configurable in the Web UI.

 ```
 /*
 ////////////////////